ssk-d/fireflutter/README.md

     - Copy the Api Key on `FireFlutterApiKey`.
     - Paste it into `Firestore` => `/settings` collection => `app` document => `GcpApiKey`.
   - You may put the `GcpApiKey` in the source code (as in FireFlutter initialization) but that's not recommended. -->

+# Chat

+- All chat functionality works with user login.
+If a user didn't log in, then the user must not be able to enter chat screen.

 # Integration Test